arvkevi/openhumansimputer/README.md

 `$ git push heroku master`

 You can watch logs with the command `$ heroku logs -t`.

+If you make changes you may have to migrate again, to do this run:

+`$ heroku run python manage.py makemigrations`
+`$ heroku run python manage.py migrate`
+`$ git push heroku master`

 ## Adding dummy data